Targeted Therapy for Cancer

 For instance, cancer cells often develop abnormal proteins or gene mutations that allow them to grow uncontrollably.
 Targeted therapy identifies these abnormalities and intervenes in the cancer’s growth process.
 This makes it a more personalized approach to treatment compared to chemotherapy.

-What are the Types of Targeted Therapy?
+Types of Targeted Therapy

 There are two primary types of targeted therapies: